yingshaoxo/University_Notes/high-level-math/integration/use-formula.md

 多项式
 ___

-Basically, there are two types of indefinite integral formula.
+Basically, there are two types of indefinite integral.

 One is `polynomial`, which composed by $$+$$ and $$-$$